-The last time anyone checked in with Hawkins, Illinois, it was being invaded by the extra-dimensional threat simply known as the Upside Down, as focused by the spirit of something called Vecna.
+It’s been more than a year since audiences have visited Hawkins, Illinois, and things weren’t looking too good for the town the last time we saw it: it was, after all, being invaded by the extra-dimensional threat simply known as the Upside Down, as focused by the spirit of something called Vecna.
 Things were getting pretty weird — but that’s kind of the point, considering the title of Netflix’s breakout series Stranger Things, which ended its fourth season with its first outright season finale cliffhanger.

 Fans could be forgiven for being impatient to know what happens next, and just when they can see it for themselves.
+(Bad news, though: it might take awhile.)
 While everyone is waiting for Stranger Things season 5, here’s a quick reminder of what little we already know about it.

 When is the Stranger Things season 5 release date?